The Real Threat of Wet Brain SyndromeYou are here:

 Unfortunately, in advanced stages of severe alcoholism, the brain might not recover.
-Many who are addicted to alcohol have faced the look of concern from their doctor’s faces when they say one more drink could ruin their brain.
-People who are addicted to alcohol know it isn’t about one more drink, but the many, uncontrollable more which will follow.
+Many addicted to alcohol have faced the look of concern from their doctor’s faces when they say one more drink could ruin their brain.
+People addicted to alcohol know it isn’t about one more drink, but the many, uncontrollable, more, which will follow.

 The Final Stages of Wet Brain: When Late Is Too Late

 Once the brain has entered into the final stages of Wet Brain Syndrome, it can be difficult to recover, especially without clinical intervention.
 Dementia can be caused by severe alcohol abuse.
 Motor functions, speech, and other primary movements can be permanently damaged.
-The ability to speak and understand becomes damaged as well, causing hallucinations, believing in hallucinations, inability to tell real from lies, and more.
+The ability to speak and understand becomes damaged, causing hallucinations, believing in hallucinations, inability to tell real from lies, and more.